 In the SSA’s book, PTSD is considered an anxiety disorder under section 12.15.
 These are called “Trauma- and stressor-related disorders.”

 If you want to get disability benefits for PTSD, you need to meet a very particular set of criteria and provide sufficient and reliable medical evidence.
 You will also need to provide relevant employment information, indicating your struggles with having the capacity to work.

 Your medical forms must show at least one of the following:

 You must also have two of the following to get PTSD Disability Compensation:

 In order to obtain information and documentation about these conditions, you must consult with various experts.
 This can be a time-consuming and frustrating process.
 Fortunately, our attorneys can help.
 We have strong relationships with many medical and vocational professionals.

-So don’t delay, and don’t risk missing out on benefits you need.
-Whether you’re applying or appealing a denial, we advise you to reach out.
-If PTSD is affecting your life, contact the lawyers of Khattar Law, LLC today.
+So do not delay, and do not risk missing out on the disability benefits you need.
+Whether you’re thinking about SSI for PTSD or want to appeal a denial, we advise you to reach out to our law firm.
+If PTSD is affecting your life, contact our lawyers at Khattar Law, LLC today.